wp-plugins/leenkme/readme.txt

 Feel free to use the leenk.me [contact form](http://leenk.me/contact) and we will respond as soon as possible.

 == Changelog ==
+= 1.2.4 =
+* Fixed bug causing "Pending Review" to "Publish" posts to be ignored by leenk.me.

 = 1.2.3 =
 * Added ability to publish to Facebook Groups
 * Added ability to restrict certain WordPress roles from access the plugin settings - two new roles were created, "leenkme_manage_all_settings" for Administrators, and 'leenkme_edit_user_settings' for Editors/Authors/Contributors.